Quartz vs. Granite Countertops: Pros & Cons to help find the right fit

 Unlike granite, quartz can be customized to your design needs.
 They can be shaped how you like and color customized.
 If you pick granite, your countertops are sure to be one-of-a-kind… because they are.
 Granite is also heat resistant because of its natural properties, so you can put the hot plates anywhere.
 Quartz matches up well and is also heat resistant.
 However, the fillers used in quartz are not which makes it more susceptible to heat damage.
 Granite retains its integrity when exposed to high temperatures.

 Pure granite must be sealed properly once a year to protect from scratching and stains.
 Quartz does not require sealing.
-Quartz is made for indoor use and exposure to direct UV light over time can affect the quality of color.
+It is made for indoor use and exposure to direct UV light over time can affect the quality of color.
 Quartz is non-porous which makes it more sanitary because they are easier to clean than granite.
 Granite is naturally occurring and is more porous, so it needs to be more meticulously sanitized- but it is possible!

 Granite is often more expensive than quartz and requires more effort to keep the stone in great condition.
-Granite is beautiful, one-of-a-kind, and timeless.
+It is beautiful, one-of-a-kind, and timeless.
 Quartz is great for your wallet and is much more low maintenance.
 The decision of your countertops is wholly up to you, we pride ourselves in giving our clients the most information possible and the best information possible.
 Now, what is the best choice for you granite or quartz countertops?

 If you have questions about your home improvement project or would like more information, Contact Almar: https://www.almarbuilding.com (781-826-2577) and watch our videos: http://www.youtube.com/almarbuilding